Welcome to the wonderful world of wax!

 - Appropriate attire and a great attitude: long hair tied back in ponytail, no flip flops, avoid loose-fitting “flowy” clothes.
 Be prepared to learn and have fun!

 How to stay cool in the classroom:

-It can get pretty toasty in the classroom during the Summer.
+It can get pretty toasty in the classroom during the fall.
 Even though we have air conditioning, sometimes it’s not as cool as we would like so here are some tips to keep cool in class!

 - Wear clothes that are comfortable and can “breathe” – this includes shoes.
 When your feet are cool, your body feels a little cooler (avoid flip flops or any shoes that you might trip on.
 Sandals with a heel strap are ok)